himb-coral-nursery/himb-coral-nursery.github.io/contact.md

 ## Get in Touch
 <a id="get-in-touch"></a>
-Interested in collaborating, scheduling a tour, or requesting coral stock?
-Please fill out the form below.
+Interested in conducting your research at the HIMB Coral Nursery, scheduling a tour, or requesting coral for restoration?
+Please fill out the form below and we will be in contact.

 <form action="https://formspree.io/f/YOUR_FORMSPREE_ID_HERE" method="POST">
   <label>